openbridge/s3-sftp-gateway/README.md

 # Openbridge SFTP S3 Transfer Gateway
 This is a Secure File Transfer Protocol (`SFTP`) service for the transfer of data to AWS S3.
 The SFTP S3 Transfer Gateway supports basic file transfers as well as creating data pipelines that allow you to deliver, process and route data sources to a target warehouse system like Amazon Redshift, Amazon Redshift Spectrum, Amazon Athena or even Google BigQuery.
 Consolidating your data to a warehouse allows you to easily use your favorite analytics tools like Tableau, QlikView, Mode or Looker.

 SFTP is based on the `SSH2` protocol, which encodes activity over a secure channel.
 Unlike `FTP`, `SSH2`  uses a single TCP connection and sends multiple transfers, or "channels", over that single connection.
-Use of SSH allows the Parcel SFTP S3 Transfer Gateway to been setup in HA configurations via HaProxy or AWS ELB.
+Use of SSH allows the Openbridge SFTP S3 Transfer Gateway to been setup in HA configurations via HaProxy or AWS ELB.

 # Use Cases

-What are some use cases for Parcel SFTP S3 Transfer Gateway?
+What are some use cases for Openbridge SFTP S3 Transfer Gateway?

 * File sharing between teams
 * Perfect for automated exports from internal systems like an ERP, ETL, MySQL, SQL Server, Oracle or other enterprise systems